medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/5-consumer-service.md

 ```

 The JWT is signed by oracle using the oracle private key.
-The `consumer service` can use this JWT to authenticate that oracle sent the post request.
+The `consumer service` can use this JWT to authenticate that oracle sent the POST request.

 ## Backwards Compatibility